crashoverride777/swifty-ads/README.md

 # How to use

+## Setup

-- Setup up the helper with your AdUnitIDs as soon as your app launches e.g RootViewController or AppDelegate.
+Setup the helper with your AdUnitIDs as soon as your app launches e.g RootViewController or AppDelegate.

 View Controller
 ```swift